Getting a German Freelance Visa

 If you currently live abroad, require a visa to enter the Schengen area, and want to work as a freelancer in Germany, you need a German freelance visa.
 It is a German national visa for long-term stays valid for 90 days after entry.
 During this time, you must apply for a residence permit.

-If you enter Germany with a short-term Schengen visa (C visa), you cannot get a residence permit but must leave Germany and the Schengen area after a maximum of 90 days.
+If you enter Germany with a short-term Schengen visa (C visa), you cannot get a residence permit but must leave Germany and the Schengen area after a maximum of 90 days in line with the 90/180 day rule calculator Germany.
 You generally require a national visa if you come to Germany to work as a freelancer.

 Visa application process